momentohq/client-sdk-go/CONTRIBUTING.template.md

 We use [Ginkgo](https://onsi.github.io/ginkgo/) and [Gomega](https://onsi.github.io/gomega/) to write our tests.

 Integration tests require an auth token for testing.
 Set the env var `TEST_AUTH_TOKEN` to provide it, you can get this from your `~/.momento/credentials` file.
-The env `TEST_CACHE_NAME` is also required, but for now any string value works.

 Then run `make test`.